 With the aftermath of the vote to leave the European Union dominating political debate in the UK, the Government has negotiated the terms of its withdrawal from the EU.
 The Withdrawal Agreement Bill has passed its second stage reading in the House of Commons, but time ran out for the legislation to pass before the 31st October deadline.
 The EU has therefore granted an extension, lasting until the 1 February 2020 at the latest.
 The EU has included in this delay the provision that the Withdrawal Agreement isn’t up for renegotiation during the extension period.

 The Government has subsequently called a General Election, which will take place on 12 December.
 Brexit is likely to feature heavily during the campaign as a key issue, and whoever forms a Government following the vote will have to answer a number of questions almost immediately after taking office.
 For example, will the Prime Minister be able to secure support for a withdrawal agreement in time, or will the UK leave without a deal on the 1 February 2020?
 Will the PM ask for an extension, or cancel Article 50, halting the UK’s departure?
 Whatever happens, it is important that the IFoA and its members are continue to prepare for any eventuality.

 What’s more, if and when the UK does leave the EU, in whatever form Brexit takes, it is likely to impact the work of actuaries in the UK and EU.
 It will mean potential changes to regulation, such as Solvency II, as well as affecting migration, demographics, and the broader economy.
 Quite how its effects will manifest themselves still remains highly uncertain.

-View our Brexit timeline of events for more details on the process to date, and the key dates that remain.
+View our Brexit timeline of events for more details on the process to date, and the key dates still to be navigated.